gyao1487/employee-tracker/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)

 ## Description
-This is a command line application built with Nodejs and MySQL that allows users to track employees.
-This content management system allows users to view and manage departments, roles, and employees in their company.
-By utilizing Inquirer, the app presents user-friendly prompts that when answered, will create/update/display  the information requested.
+Revolutionize employee management with our user-friendly command-line application!
+Built with Node.js and MySQL and utilizing Inquirer, this content management system allows you to effortlessly view and manage departments, roles, and employees in your company.
+Say goodbye to complex spreadsheets and embrace a seamless tracking experience.

 ## Table of Contents
   - [Features](#features)